dwalley606/book-search-engine/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory and run `npm install` to install all dependencies.
-3. Run `npm start` to start the application.
+3. Run `npm run develop` to start the application locally.

 ## Usage